nicklockwood/BaseModel/README.md

 Create an autoreleased instance or initialises a retained instance of the class respectively.
 These methods will first call `setUp`, and will then attempt to initialise the class from `resourceFile` if that file exists.

-    + (id)instanceWithDictionary:(NSDictionary *)dict;
+    + (id)instanceWithObject:(NSDictionary *)dict;
-    - (id)initWithDictionary:(NSDictionary *)dict;
+    - (id)initWithObject:(NSDictionary *)dict;

-Creates an instance of the class and initialise it using a dictionary.
+Creates an instance of the class and initialises it using the supplied object.
 This is useful when loading a model from an embedded Plist file in the application bundle, or creating model objects from JSON data returned by a web service.
-This method requires the `setWithDictionary:` method to be defined on your subclass, or calling it will throw an exception.
-This method will attempt to initialise the class from `resourceFile` (if that file exists) prior to calling `setWithDictionary:`, so if your resourceFile is already a serialised NSDictionary this method will be called twice (with different input).
+This method requires that an appropriate setter method is defined on your class, where the setter name is of the form `setWith[ClassName]:`.
+For example, to initialise the model using an NSDictionary, your BaseModel subclass must have a method called `setWithDictionary:`.
+This method will attempt to initialise the class from `resourceFile` (if that file exists) prior to calling `setWith[ClassName]:`, so if your resourceFile contains a serialised object, this method will be called twice (with different input).

-    + (id)instanceWithArray:(NSArray *)array;
+    + (NSArray *)instancesWithArray:(NSArray *)array;

+This is similar to `instanceWithArray:` but instead of initialising the object with an array, it iterates over each item in the array and creates an instance from each object by calling `instanceWithArray:` or `instanceWithDictionary:`, depending on the object type.
+The resultant objects are then returned as a new array.
+It is expected that the  objects in the array will be either NSDictionary or NSArray instances.
+Any other object type will be returned unmodified.

+    + (id)instanceWithCoder:(NSCoder *)decoder;
-    - (id)initWithArray:(NSArray *)array;
+    - (id)initWithCoder:(NSCoder *)decoder;

-As above, except the model object is initialised with an array.
-Useful if your Plist or JSON file does not use a dictionary as the root object.
-This method requires the `setWithArray:` method to be defined on your subclass.
-This method will attempt to initialise the class from `resourceFile` (if that file exists) prior to calling `setWithArray:`, so if your resourceFile is already a serialised NSArray this method will be called twice (with different input).
+Initialises the object from an NSCoded archive using the NSCoding protocol.
+This method requires the `setWithCoder:` method to be defined on your subclass.
+This method will attempt to initialise the class from `resourceFile` (if that file exists) prior to calling `setWithCoder:`, which allows you to first initialise your object with a static data file before loading additional properties from an NSCoded archive.

     + (id)instanceWithContentsOfFile:(NSString *)filePath;
     - (id)initWithContentsOfFile:(NSString *)filePath;

 Creates/initialises an instance of the model class from a file.
-If the file is a Plist representing NSArray or NSDictionary objects then the model will be initialised using the `setWithArray:` or `setWithDict:` methods.
+If the file is a Plist then the model will be initialised using the appropriate `setWith[ClassName]:` method, depending on the type of the root object in the Plist.
 If the file is an NSCoded archive of an instance of the model then the object will be initialised using `setWithCoder:`.
-If the file format is not recognised, or the appropriate set function is not implemented, the method will return nil.
+If the file format is not recognised, or the appropriate setWith... function is not implemented, the method will return nil.

     + (id)sharedInstance;